The FAFSA doesn’t always tell the whole story, and for that reason, we evaluate special circumstances on a case-by-case basis.

 - Contact the financial aid office via phone, email, or in person to request a phone or in person meeting with a Financial Aid Counselor.

 - In this meeting please be prepared to describe your situation in detail and provide any supporting documentation.

 - As each case is unique, the financial aid counselor will guide you through the process, including any additional documentation.

 A Change in the income reported on the FAFSA due to:

-- parent(s), student now unemployed
+- parent(s) or student now unemployed

-- K-12 private school expenses for younger siblings of dependent students (maximum considered to reduce parent income is $7,900 per child.
+- K-12 private school expenses for younger siblings of dependent students

 - Death of parent (or spouse if an independent student)